Source code for chatterbot.storage.redis

 [docs] def get_preferred_search_algorithm(self): """ Redis uses semantic vector search instead of text-based matching.
 Returns the name of the SemanticVectorSearch algorithm. """ return 'semantic_vector_search'

-[docs] def get_statement_model(self): """ Return the statement model. """ from langchain_core.documents import Document return Document
+[docs] def get_statement_model(self): """ Return the statement model. """ from langchain_core.documents import Document # Add the extra_statement_field_names attribute expected by StorageAdapter if not hasattr(Document, 'extra_statement_field_names'): Document.extra_statement_field_names = [] return Document

 [docs] def remove(self, statement): """ Removes the statement that matches the input text.
 Removes any responses from statements where the response text matches the input text. """ client = self.vector_store.index.client client.delete(statement.id)